Polanco: Architecture

-Polanco enjoyed a construction boom in the 1950s, when mansions and luxury apartment complexes were built.
-The style of construction of most mansions of this period is "Colonial Californiano", inspired by the Mission Revival Style in the Southwestern United States, with pseudo-baroque quarry windows, front-side gardens and inside halls.
+Polanco enjoyed a construction boom in the 1940s, when large single-family residences were built.
+The architectural style of most of these buildings was "Colonial Californiano", inspired by the Mission Revival Style in the Southwestern United States, with pseudo-baroque quarry windows, front-side gardens and inside halls.
 Some of these mansions have been renovated and converted into businesses and restaurants; many others have simply been torn down and replaced with new buildings.